-Best Gym Timers in 2022
+Best gym timers 2023: Clock your interval sessions the easy way

-(Pocket-lint) - Performing intervals during workouts are gruelling enough without worrying about counting yourself up or down, which is why dedicated gym timers are an essential item for home gyms.
+Performing intervals during workouts are gruelling enough without worrying about counting yourself up or down, which is why dedicated gym timers are an essential item for home gyms.

 Having a clock on your wall provide time alerts can really help you focus on blasting out those final few reps, with most modern wall options able to be programmed for your specific session through remote control or a smartphone app.

-If you prefer to keep things old-school, there are also more classic stopwatch-style or even sand timers to explore, too.
+If you prefer to keep things old-school, there are also more classic stopwatch-style or even sand timers to explore, as well.
 Really, it's all about what your setup requires and what fits your budget.

 So, in order to help you level up and do away with the timer app on your phone, we've compiled some of the very best gym timers to centre your workouts around.
-Time to explore.
+Time to explore your options.

 Our Top Pick: Best Gym Timer